This Major Encompasses Studies of Microbiology, Immunology and Virology

 Conversely, since the existing Bio Core beyond Bio 99 requires no set order in which the courses must be taken, and since M116L, M121, M122, M124A and the associated labs should be acceptable satellites for the Bio major, a student can move out of the major and into the Biological Sciences major at any time without penalty.

-In accordance with this principle, a UCI student transferring from outside of Biological Sciences is also required to transfer initially into the Biological Sciences major.
+In accordance with this principle, a UC Irvine student transferring from outside of Biological Sciences is also required to transfer initially into the Biological Sciences major.
 Subsequent eligibility to transfer into the Microbiology and Immunology major will be as described for other Biological Science majors.

 Specific Courses